rdk/p2rank/README.md

 ~~~

-### It is also possible to override default params on a command line with their full name:
+### It is also possible to override default params on the command line with their full name:
  (to see complete list of params look into config/default.groovy)

 ~~~